International Relations Degree Program

 - Build knowledge of the evolution, operations, and complexity of regional and global governmental and nongovernmental institutions dealing with trade, economies, and international law.

 - Get started.
-You begin by completing three admission courses from the program curriculum.
+You begin by completing three stipulated degree courses as outlined on the degree requirements page.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student

 There are a number of financial aid options available once you’re admitted to the program.